Ay (pharaoh): Reign of Akhenaten

+Reign of Smenkhare

+There is no explicit evidence to confirm that Ay was the vizier during the reign of pharaoh Smenkhare.
+However, there is also no evidence suggesting that Ay was relieved of his viziership position under the immediately previous ruler, Akhenaten.

+Reign of Neferneferuaten

+It is generally thought that Queen Neferneferuaten ruled independently of a king after the death of her husband Smenkhare.
+Although there is no explicit evidence to confirm that Ay was the vizier during the reign of pharaoh Neferneferuaten, there is also no evidence suggesting that Ay was relieved of his viziership position under reign of the king before her husband, Akhenaten.

-Tutankhamun
+Reign of Tutankhamun

-Ay's reign was preceded by that of Tutankhamun, who ascended to the throne at the age of eight or nine, at a time of great tension between the new monotheism and the old polytheism.
-He was assisted in his kingly duties by his predecessor's two closest advisors: Grand Vizier Ay and General of the Armies Horemheb.
-Tutankhamun's nine-year reign, largely under Ay's direction, saw the return of the old gods – and, with that, the restoration of the power of the Amun priesthood, who had lost their influence over Egypt under Akhenaten.
+It is generally presumable that Ay retained his post as vizier from his original appointment during Akhenaten's government, all the way through the reign of Tutankhamun.
+This reign is most notably marked by the restoration of the original ancient Egyptian religion, especially the restoration of the power of the Amun priesthood, who had lost their influence over Egypt under Akhenaten.

 Egyptologist Bob Brier suggested that Ay murdered Tutankhamun in order to usurp the throne, a claim which was based on X-ray examinations of the body done in 1968.
 He also alleged that Ankhesenamun and the Hittite prince she was about to marry were also murdered at his orders.
 This murder theory was not accepted by all scholars, and further analysis of the x-rays, along with CT scans taken in 2005, found no evidence to suggest that Tutankhamun died from a blow to the head as Brier had theorized.

-In 2010, a team led by Zahi Hawass reported that the young king had died from a combination of a broken leg, malaria and Köhler disease but another team from the Bernhard Nocht Institute for Tropical Medicine in Hamburg believes his death was caused by sickle cell disease.

-Ay buried his young predecessor, as depicted on the wall of Tutankhamun's burial chamber.
+The cause of Tutankhamun's demise is still an open problem in Egyptology, and Bob Brier still maintains the plausibility of Ay's treasonous conspiratorial plotting, despite the physical cause of death Brier hypothesized being discounted.

+A wall of Tutankhamun's burial chamber depicts Ay at the burial of Tutankhamun.
 The explicit depiction of a succeeding king conducting the "Opening of the Mouth" ceremony of another is unique; the depictions are usually more generic.

-Ay was buried in the tomb intended for Tutankhamun in the West Valley of the Kings (WV23), and Tutankhamun was interred in Ay's intended tomb in the East Valley of the Kings (KV62).